An analysis of localization transitions using non-parametric unsupervised learning: Model and results

 For $K_0 = 2$, which will be assumed in the rest of the paper, the critical value of the disorder is known to be $W_c \simeq 18.17$~\cite{sierant2023universality,Pino2020Scaling,Parisi_2019,Tikhonov2019RRG}.
 For $W \ll W_c$ the system is ergodic, and spectral quantities in the thermodynamic limit assume the values predicted by random matrix theory.
 By increasing $W$ at finite system size, the model displays a crossover to the localized regime, where Poisson statistics describes the energy spectrum.
 Such crossover becomes a phase transition in the thermodynamic limit, with the crossover point drifting to larger $W$ as $\mathcal{N}$ is increased and reaching $W_c$ in the $\mathcal{N} \to \infty$ limit~\cite{sierant2023universality,Pino2020Scaling,vanoni2023renormalization}.
 To find the critical disorder for which the whole system ceases to be ergodic, one has to focus on eigenstates near the middle of the spectrum, i.e. around zero energy for the model under consideration.
 This is because the eigenstates in the middle of the spectrum are those that need more disorder to localize~\cite{Mott1987MobilityEdge,van1999localization} (on the contrary, the ground state is always localized).

 The numerical simulations on the model in Eq.~\eqref{eq:HamiltonianAnderson} are performed as follows.
 To find the eigenstates, we execute a full exact diagonalization of its matrix for $L \leq 14$, or employ the POLFED algorithm for larger system sizes~\cite{POLFED}.
 We calculate $\sim \sqrt{\mathcal{N}}$ eigenvectors in the middle of the spectrum.
 For each one (see Fig.~\ref{fig:fig1}), $(i)$ we sample, according to the probabilities $|c_x|^2$, the corresponding basis vectors $\ket{\psi_x}$.
 Since the problem is single-particle, we consider the basis $\ket{\psi_x}=\ket{x}$ where the particle occupies the site $x$.
-Then, the output of a single sampling will be the position of the particle $x$. $(ii)$ We encode the information as a $L$-dimensional vector corresponding to the binary representation of the integer $x$ (we call this `$L$-encoding'); $(iii)$ we perform the analysis on the data set and $(iv)$ average the results over a number of realizations of the disordered Hamiltonian in Eq.~\eqref{eq:HamiltonianAnderson} ranging from $O(10^4)$ for the smallest sizes to $O(10^2)$ for $L=17$.
-We observe that in the case of a many-body problem, the same approach could be used employing a suitable basis.
-For instance, taking into account a system of $L$ interacting qubits, one could sample (measure) it in the computational basis and obtain a data set comprised of $L$-dimensional strings of zeros and ones as well.
+Then, the output of a single sampling will be the position of the particle $x$. $(ii)$ We encode the information as a $L$-dimensional vector corresponding to the binary representation of the integer $x$; $(iii)$ we perform the analysis on the data set and $(iv)$ average the results over a number of realizations of the disordered Hamiltonian in Eq.~\eqref{eq:HamiltonianAnderson} ranging from $O(10^4)$ for the smallest sizes to $O(10^2)$ for $L=17$.

-We look at the behavior of the first explained variance ratio $\lambda_1$ as a function of the strength of the disorder $W$ and for different sizes of the graph, that we distinguish via the length scale $L$ (see Fig.~\ref{fig:fig1}~$(iv)$).
-We observe that $\lambda_1$ shows a crossover from the delocalized to the localized phase.
-In the limit of infinite disorder, the wavefunction is fully localized and it is expected that $\lambda_1$ approaches 1.
+We look at the behavior of $S^{\infty}_\textrm{PCA}$ as a function of the strength of the disorder $W$ and for different sizes of the graph, that we distinguish via the length scale $L$ (see Fig.~\ref{fig:fig1}~$(iv)$).
+We observe that $S^{\infty}_\textrm{PCA}=-\ln \lambda_1$ shows a crossover from the delocalized to the localized phase.
+In the limit of infinite disorder, the wavefunction is fully localized and it is expected that $S^{\infty}_\textrm{PCA}$ approaches $0$.
 On the other side, in the limiting case $W \sim 0$, there is no preferential configuration sampled.
 All the non-vanishing $\lambda_j$ are the same, and thus $\lambda_1 \sim 1/L$.
 This holds for any $W<W_c$ in the large $L$ limit.
 We show the behavior of $\lambda_1$ for $W=1$ in Fig.~\ref{fig:fig2}$(iii)$, as a function of $1/L$, observing that it displays the expected behavior for large $L$.

+To address the critical exponents, we perform a finite-size scaling of $S^{\infty}_{\mathrm{PCA}}$.
+We employ the scaling ansatz presented in Ref.~\cite{sierant2023universality} for the average gap ratio, which in our case takes the form